Department of Neurosurgery

 Instruction in neurological surgery begins with an introduction to the anatomy and physiology of the nervous system presented in the first-year course in neural sciences directed by the Department of Neuroscience, with the participation of the neurosurgery faculty.
 During the second year, the Department of Neurosurgery presents the course in Diseases of the Nervous System in conjunction with the departments of Neurology, Pathology & Immunology, Molecular Microbiology, Medicine and Pediatrics.
 The course emphasizes how knowledge derived from basic or clinical investigations leads to improvements in clinical care.
-In the third year, students may elect to participate in a two- or four-week Neurosurgery clerkship which introduces them to the clinical care of patients with diseases of the nervous system.
+During the third year, students may elect to participate in a two- or four-week Neurosurgery clerkship that introduces them to the clinical care of patients with diseases of the nervous system.
 Neurosurgical faculty members work with the neurologists to provide lectures, demonstrations and teaching exercises in patients with neurological diagnoses as part of the Clinical Medicine course.
 Students may elect to fulfill their Neurology requirement by rotating on the neurosurgery service.
 Students may also choose neurosurgery as part of the Surgical Specialty rotations.
 Neurosurgical diagnosis, critical care, operative treatment and ethical issues in patient management are emphasized.
 During the fourth year, students may choose from several advanced electives, including clinical externships in neurosurgery and experiences in basic or clinical/translational research.

 As members of one of the most comprehensive neurosurgical programs in both the region and the nation, Washington University neurosurgeons offer exceptional care in a variety of specialities.